wearekickback/kip/kips/kip-1.md

 The above design was arrived at after considering various alternatives as well as other desirable features that users have asked for.
 Here are the key points:

-- **Single user pot is necessary** - because our system redistributes ETH between users (i.e. if you don't show up your ETH gets _given_ to other users) it's necessary to have all ETH for a given event stored in one place, as it would be too expensive gas-wise and time-wise to send ETH amongst the participants of an event.
+- **Singleton user pot is necessary** - because our system redistributes ETH between users (i.e. if you don't show up your ETH gets _given_ to other users) it's necessary to have all ETH for a given event stored in one place, as it would be too expensive gas-wise and time-wise to send ETH amongst the participants of an event.
 This is why we can't have a `UserPot` instance per user.

 - **Reuse of deposit** - because we have a single user pot instance, we can easily reuse the payout from an old event as a deposit for a new event.
 In the sample implementation below, this is actually what happens when a user RSVP's.
 Thus, users do not need to withdraw their ETH and send it back in in order to attend future events.